-Timeline: Report back to CDNR within one year after the adoption of the Housing Action Plan Who: CEDO
+Timeline: Report back to CDNR within one year after the adoption of the Housing Action Plan

+Who: CEDO

-7. Review South End Zoning and Housing Policies as Part of the planBTV: South EndProcess: The South End is a dynamic and growing part of the City with a thriving arts community and wonderful historic neighborhoods.
-There are also underutilized sites in the South End (outside the Enterprise Zone) that could provide substantial housing opportunities.
+7. Review South End Zoning and Housing Policies as Part of the planBTV: South End Process: The South End is a dynamic and growing part of the City with a thriving arts community and wonderful historic neighborhoods.
+There are also underutilized sites in the South End (outside the Enterprise Zone) that could provide substantial housing opportunities but that do not currently permit residential use.
 The City will not support a final plan that recommends adding housing as an allowable use in the Enterprise Zone.
-Outside of the Enterprise Zone, the City will assess future proposals for housing in the South End that will be consistent with or even enhance the dynamic arts and business communities and complement the area's historic neighborhoods.